abh1hi/app-backend-69011/blueprint.md

     *   **Detailed Information:** Displays the property's title, location, price, size, bedrooms, bathrooms, description, and amenities.
     *   **Contact Card:** A card with the agent's contact information and a "Request Info" button.
     *   **Mobile-Optimized UI:** The page is fully responsive and optimized for a great user experience on mobile devices.
+*   **Property Filtering:**
+    *   **Modal UI:** The filter options are presented in a `FormModal` for a consistent and clean user experience.
+    *   **`FilterProperties.vue` Component:** A reusable component for filtering properties.
+    *   **Filter Options:** Users can filter properties by "For Sale" or "For Rent", a price range, and by state.
+    *   **Dynamic State Filtering:** The "State" dropdown in the filter modal is now dynamically populated with only the states that are available in the database, providing a better user experience.
+    *   **Firestore Backend Filtering:** The filtering logic is implemented on the backend using Firestore queries for efficient data retrieval.
+    *   **Centralized Store Logic:** A new `fetchProperties` action in the `property` store handles all property fetching, including filtering and pagination.
 *   **Authentication:**
     *   **Firebase Phone Authentication:** Users can sign up or log in using their phone number and a one-time password (OTP) sent via SMS.
 *   **Routing:** Client-side routing with `vue-router`, including protected routes.